splorp/npds-tracker-server/readme.md

 java npdstracker
 ```

-For Java 1.1 and 1.2 installations, start the server using this additional parameter:
+For Java 1.1 and 1.2 installations, the ```-Dsun.net.inetaddr.ttl=0``` parameter must be added to the command line.
+This additional parameter compensates for DNS caching bugs that exist in these versions of the Java runtime.

 ```sh
 java -Dsun.net.inetaddr.ttl=0 npdstracker